 Float has worked extensively to develop an onboarding and training mobile learning program called SparkLearn™.
 SparkLearn® offers companies the opportunity to work alongside our developers to create a learning platform to train new employees.

-Float understands that rapid delivery is absolutely essential for mobile learners in high-velocity environments.
-It’s platform, SparkLearn®, possesses a flexible content management system (CMS), responsive web interface, and an intuitive mobile application.
-The app was designed with Float’s renown capability of creating great applications for some of the world’s largest brands, such as Deloitte.
+Float understands that rapid delivery is essential for mobile learners in high-velocity environments.
+It’s platform, SparkLearn®, has a flexible content management system (CMS), responsive web interface, and an intuitive mobile application.
+The app was designed with Float’s renown capability of creating great applications for some world’s largest brands, such as Deloitte.
 Microsoft, Home Depot, and more.

 SparkLearn® allows for the import of assorted content, including training/onboarding content, documents, presentations, and more!
 The application interface is even flexible enough to support the content created directly within the system and will be branded to match the identity of your company.
 The app can provide performance support tools like searching within the app and favoriting information to find easily later.